elzenary/CPP-ND/projects/capstone/readME.md

 3. Compile: `cmake .. && make`
 4. Run it: `./miniBankSimulator`.

-project Steps
-Step 1: Proposed Project
-mini bank system simulation

-Step 2: Scope the Project
-add user database contains userName, hashed password  and balance provide the operations to userRegisters and loginUser can't register new account with the same username/ provide user panel to withdraw deposit and balance checking after sucessuful login all the changes should be reflected in the users database the database is implemented as a file and the program read and write inside it

-Step 3: Build your application the application can be found in /src folder

-Step 4: Document Your Work
-nstructions for running the project

-## an overview of your code structure
+## an overview of the code structure
-Finite state machine to handle different window states and the transitions classes for UserDB, UserLogin, UserRegister and bankOperations
+    * Finite state machine to handle different window states and the transitions
+    * Classes for UserDB, UserLogin, UserRegister and bankOperations
-pointer for UserDB is passed to other classes pointer to UserLogin is passed to bankOperations main to create the objects and start running FSM
+    * Pointer for UserDB is passed to other classes
+    * Pointer to UserLogin is passed to bankOperations
+    * main to create the objects and start running FSM

-an explanation of how your submission satisfies the necessary rubric
 ## Rubric point addressed
-1.A variety of control structures are used in the project.
+1. A variety of control structures are used in the project.
-2.The project code is clearly organized into functions.
+2. The project code is clearly organized into functions.
-3.The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
+3. The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
-4.The project accepts input from a user as part of the necessary operation of the program.
+4. The project accepts input from a user as part of the necessary operation of the program.
-5.The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+5. The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
-6.All class data members are explicitly specified as public, protected, or private.
+6. All class data members are explicitly specified as public, protected, or private.
-7.At least two variables are defined as references, or two functions use pass-by-reference in the project code.
+7. At least two variables are defined as references, or two functions use pass-by-reference in the project code.